zehengl/cookiecutter-py-package/README.md

-# cookiecutter-py
+# cookiecutter-py-package

-The cookiecutter template for python repos.
+A cookiecutter template for python packages.